New York Salsa ~ Just Salsa

 Once you "get into" dancing "On-2" it captures you.
 After you can hear the music this way it is not long until you can feel it as well and start to dance on this syncopated rhythmic pattern called "Clave".

-Home, Music, Dance, Clubs, Photos, Places, Events, People, New York, Paris, Contact, Features,
+Home, Music, Dance, Clubs, Events, Concerts, Photos, New York, History, Culture, Poems, Contact Us

 justsalsa.com Contact Us Terms of Use